How can we help you?

 Root Canals & Extractions

-The root canal therapy procedure has an unfortunate bad reputation.
+The procedure for root canals in Saint Paul, MN has an unfortunately bad reputation.
 We see it on our patients' faces every day when we inform someone that they need a root canal and they groan and look fearful.
 We understand.
 As dentists, we are often the subject of bad press from TV shows and movies, and people often expect us to be mean or uncaring.

 We want you to know that this perception of dentists couldn't be further from the truth.

 Most dentists are highly concerned about their patients' well-being.
 We would absolutely never do anything to deliberately hurt someone.
 In fact, we take every possible precaution to make sure that every procedure we perform, even a root canal, is comfortable.